 We are a group of private pilots, student pilots and general aviation enthusiasts who live in the European Union and we all share one common passion: flying.
 There is, however, one other thing we all share: Russian citizenship.
-Whilst some of us hold both EU and Russian citizenships, and others have permanent residency permits in EU, none of us support the regime of Vladimir Putin and Russian assault on Ukraine.
+Whilst some of us hold both EU and Russian citizenships, and others have permanent residency permits in EU, none of us support the regime of Vladimir Putin and Russia’s war of aggression against Ukraine.
 Neither of us work for Russian airlines, nor do we have any connections to the Russian government.
 On the contrary, many of us are currently, actively, involved in humanitarian relief efforts.
 We are not oligarchs or war criminals.
 We are regular men and women who like to fly drones, gliders or light aircraft as a hobby or as a stepping stone towards a professional career.

 What has happened?